 Home is where the heart is.
 Or for a military family, it is wherever you are currently.
 When I think about home I think about where my family is.
 There are so many things that are hard about military life, but I think moving is one of the hardest parts.
 But in a way my favorite part as well.

 We have lived in New Mexico, Ohio and now California.
-Each state and city has their own pluses and negatives.
-In New Mexico we were in a really small town, but we ended up making really good friends.
+Each state and city has its own pluses and negatives.
+In New Mexico, we were in a really small town, but we ended up making really good friends.
 We bought our first home there and we had a lot of fun adventures.
-Next we moved to Ohio and I loved the seasons, but for some reason I felt lonely and disconnected.
+Next, we moved to Ohio and I loved the seasons, but for some reason, I felt lonely and disconnected.
 A lot of it probably had to do with the change of life stage.
-Going from working full time to stay at home mom is not very easy.
+Going from working full time to stay a home mom is not very easy.
 Especially when there is a countdown to when you will be leaving for the next assignment.
-Either way, I still look back at Ohio with fond memories and good friends I had to say good bye to as I headed off on a new adventure.
+Either way, I still look back at Ohio with fond memories and good friends I had to say goodbye to as I headed off on a new adventure.

 And now we are back in California where I was born and raised.
 The goal was to be close to family and we are now within reasonable driving distance, but still far away.
 It is almost like a double edge sword.
 We are close so we can go to things, but we are still far away so when we do go to see family it takes a lot of work and is less relaxing than if we went and stayed for a few weeks every now and then.

 Getting Plugged In

 It doesn’t help that we got plugged into a great community here and I have a lot on my plate.
 Running here, running there.
 It keeps me busy but makes it hard to leave too.
 I try not to think about the fact that we already over halfway done with this assignment.